osenco/co-op/README.md

 ```

 ## Setup
-Use the `setup_coop` helper function to configure and instantiate our object
+Use the `coopSetup` helper function to configure and instantiate our object

 ```php
     $config = array(